theosotr/fsmove-eval/README.md

 ### Example1: Setup a MySQL DB

-Inside the `example/` directory of this repository, there is one simple Puppet script, namely `example/mysql_db.pp`.
+Inside the `example/` directory of the artifact, there is one simple Puppet script, namely `example/mysql_db.pp`.
 This Puppet script
-installs the `mysql-common` and `mysql-server` packages, configures the file `/etc/mysql/my.cnf` wit the desired contents, and initializes the MySQL database by running the `sudo mysqld --initialize` command.
+installs the `mysql-common` and `mysql-server` packages, configures the file `/etc/mysql/my.cnf` with the desired contents, and initializes the MySQL database by running the `sudo mysqld --initialize` command.
 In particular,